-- 3. Fill out the Create a File Transfer Protocol (FTP) endpoint fields as follows: - $\bullet\,$ In the Name field, type a human-readable name for the endpoint. - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default. - In the Address field, type the hostname or IP address of the FTP server.
+3. Fill out the Create a File Transfer Protocol (FTP) endpoint fields as follows:

+- In the Name field, type a human-readable name for the endpoint. - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
+The Apache Common Log format string appears in this field by default. - In the Timestamp format field, optionally type a timestamp format for log files.
+The default is an strftime compatible string.
+Our guide on changing where log files are written (/guides/streaming-logs/changing-where-log-files-are-written) provides more information. - In the Address field, type the hostname or IP address of the FTP server.
 In the port field, type the port number you're using for FTP (the default is 21). - In the Path field, optionally type the path to store the files.
 The path ends with a trailing slash.
-If this field is left empty, the files will be saved in the root path. - In the User field, type the username used to authenticate to the FTP server.
+If this field is left empty, the files will be saved in the root path.
+Our guide on changing where log files are written (/guides/streaming-logs/changing-where-log-files-are-written) provides more information. - In the User field, type the username used to authenticate to the FTP server.
 For anonymous access, use the username anonymous. - In the Password field, type the password used to authenticate to the FTP server.
-For anonymous access, use an email address as the password. - In the Period field, type an interval (in seconds) to control how frequently your log files are rotated.
+For anonymous access, use an email address as the password. - In the PGP public key field, optionally type a PGP public key that Fastly will use to encrypt your log files before writing them to disk.
+You will only be able to read the contents by decrypting them with your private key.
+The PGP key should be in PEM (Privacy-Enhanced Mail) format (https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail).
+See our guide on log encryption (/guides/streaming-logs/encrypting-logs) for more information. - In the Period field, type an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to 3600 seconds. - 4.
+Click the Advanced options link of the Create a File Transfer Protocol (FTP) endpoint page and decide which of the optional fields to change, if any.

-In the Gzip level field of the Advanced options, optionally type the level of gzip compression you want applied to the log files.
-You can specify any whole number from [1] (fastest and least compressed) to [9] (slowest and most compressed).
-This value defaults to [0] (no compression). - 5.
-Click the Create button to create the new logging endpoint. - 6.
-Click the \\Activate\\ button to deploy your configuration changes.
+- 5. Fill out the Advanced options of the Create a File Transfer Protocol (FTP) endpoint page as follows: - In the Select a log line format area, select the log line format for your log messages.
+Our guide on changing log line formats (/guides/streaming-logs/changing-log-line-formats) provides more information. - In the Gzip Level field, optionally type the level of gzip compression you want applied to the log files.
+You can specify any whole number from 1 (fastest and least compressed) to 9 (slowest and most compressed).
+This value defaults to 0 (no compression). - 6.
+Click the Create button to create the new logging endpoint. - 7.
+Click the Activate button to deploy your configuration changes.